 She had a huge smile on her face, looked at her chart, hugged me, and ran upstairs.
 What had once been an abstract concept, became real for her right there and then.
 She understood grace.
 She understood love.

 Thinking back to the whole “bad kid” episode, I realize that after correcting her, I needed to point out all the things that make her so wonderful.
 Especially for my very sensitive child.
-I needed to balance out my chastisement so that she would also feel loved and worthy.
+I needed to balance out my chastisement with grace so that she would also feel loved and worthy.
 She needed to feel grace.
 And that is what parenting is, a balancing act between grace and truth.